 The title of World’s richest race has changed hands on numerous occasions over the years, but the current honour goes to the Saudi Cup.
-This contest will be run for the first time in 2020 at the King Abdulaziz Racetrack in Riyadh, the capital city of Saudi Arabia.
+This contest was run for the first time in 2020 at the King Abdulaziz Racetrack in Riyadh, the capital city of Saudi Arabia.

 With a prize fund of $20 million, the race is sure to attract a stellar field of runners.
 They will compete on the dirt track over 1 mile and 1 furlong for racing’s richest prize.